tzachar/local-highlight.nvim/README.md

 # Performance

-This plugin replaces `nvim-treesitter/nvim-treesitter-refactor` highligh-definitions which performs poorly on large files.
+This plugin replaces `nvim-treesitter/nvim-treesitter-refactor` highlight-definitions which performs poorly on large files.

 # install